Introduction

 Source: Kulakov 1999: Рис.
 2.

 The straight rim, which is inserted under the trident and which is held only by wire eyelets, has numerous parallels in the set.
-The closest ones include helmets from Groß Friedrichsberg, Kyiv region (Papakin et al. 2017: № 19), quite possibly Ekritten (Goßler 2013a) and Makariv district (Papakin et al. 2017: № 18).
-Wavy rims held be the same way come from Babrujsk, Mokre, Manvelivka (Čurilova 1986) and potentially also Giecz (Poklewska-Koziełł – Sikora 2018).
+The closest ones include helmets from Groß Friedrichsberg, Kyiv region (Papakin et al. 2017: № 19), quite possibly Ekritten and Makariv district (Papakin et al. 2017: № 18).
+Wavy rims held be the same way come from Babrujsk, Giecz, Mokre, Manvelivka (Čurilova 1986; Ščedrina 2022).
 Within the ensemble we also find helmets with an openwork rim, finished on both sides with an arch, which is fastened with eyelets – these come from the localities Walric (Beard 1922), Brodivsky district and potentially Opava-Jaktař (Kouřil 1994: 46, Fig. 24.10).
 Undoubtedly, one piece from Novgorod had a system of eyelets (Kainov – Kamenskij 2013: Рис.
 3-4), but it is not possible to determine to which shape of the rim it belonged.
-As for the hole preserved above the rim, for the Black Mound type we know at least five other helmets with similar holes – Brodivsky district, Babrujsk, Olszówka, Makarivsky district, Walric.
+Hanging eyelets made of copper alloy are found on the only other helmet, originating from Giecz, Poland.
+As for the hole preserved above the rim, for the Black Mound type we know at least six other helmets with similar holes – Brodivsky district, Babrujsk, Giecz, Makarivsky district, Olszówka and Walric.
 At least two other helmets in the corpus are equipped with rivets located in the same place – Rajkoveckoe fortress (Gončarov 1950: 97, Tabl.
 XV.2-4) and a find from the bank of the Krasnodar dam (Kirpičnikov 2009: 26, Рис.
 37-9).
 All holes are circular and have a maximum diameter of approximately 0.5 cm.
 It cannot be ruled out that these holes originally participated in the attachment of the padding, but their location in the area of the ears is a good precondition for the theory that this is a way of attaching the chin straps.

 Helmet from Babrujsk.
 Source: Ovsejčik 2021: 19.